fakeNetflix/Shopify-repo-shipping-fulfillment-app/README.md

   * `name` - The name of your service as seen by merchants and their customers
   * `handle` - The URL-compatible version of your service's name
   * `inventory_management` - Does your service keep track of product inventory and provid updates to Shopify?
-  * `remote_address` (If doing inventory checks) - The endpoint that Shopify should hit to get inventory and tracking updates
+  * `callback_url` (If doing inventory checks) - The endpoint that Shopify should hit to get inventory and tracking updates
   * `tracking_support` - Does your service provide tracking numbers for packages?
   * `requires_shipping_method` - Do products fulfilled by your service require physical shipping?